 Difference #3: Dental Assisting Responsibilities

-Now let’s talk about the scope of dental assistant responsibilities or job tasks that these two dental assisting levels have.
-Take note that individuals who have completed the Dental Assistant Program (Intra-Oral Level I & II) and have been certified still have a choice if they would like to opt for a level I dental assistant job.
+Now let’s talk about the scope of dental assistant responsibilities and the job tasks these two dental assisting levels have.
+Take note that individuals who have completed the Dental Assistant Program (Intra-Oral Level I & II) and have been certified can still choose if they would like to opt for a level I dental assistant job.

 Level I dental assistants can be tasked with the following: